Spectral Duality and Thermodynamic Bounds on Finite-frequency Fluctuation Responses

 We parameterize the transition rate $r_{ij}$ by the symmetric part $b_{ij} = b_{ji}$ and the antisymmetric part $f_{ij} = - f_{ji}$:

 where $\zeta$ and $\xi$ respectively control $\boldsymbol{b} = \{ b_{ij} \}$ and $\boldsymbol{f} = \{ f_{ij} \}$.
 For physical systems in contact with a thermal bath, the symmetric parameter $b_{ij}$ represents the energy barrier between states $i$ and $j$, which can be tuned by catalysts, magnetic fields \cite{hore2016radical,zadeh2022magnetic}, or nano-electronic techniques \cite{gustavsson2006counting,freitas2021stochastic}.
 The antisymmetric term $f_{ij}$ represents the change in entropy production in the thermal bath due to the transition $j \to i$, which can be affected by the change in the thermodynamic driving force and the energy landscape \cite{owen2020universal}.
-In this Letter, we consider time-dependent perturbations on the parameter $\lambda$: $\lambda \mapsto \lambda + \varepsilon \phi_\lambda(t)$, where $\phi_\lambda(t)$ is the temporal pattern of the perturbation with a small amplitude $\varepsilon \ll 1$.
+In this Letter, we consider time-dependent perturbations on the parameter $\lambda$ around unperturbed steady states: $\lambda \mapsto \lambda + \varepsilon \phi_\lambda(t)$, where $\phi_\lambda(t)$ is the temporal pattern of the perturbation with a small amplitude $\varepsilon \ll 1$.
+Throughout this letter, ``steady state" refers to the unperturbed reference process: a non-equilibrium steady state (NESS) of the original master equation.
+The time-dependent term $\varepsilon \phi_\lambda(t)$ is an infinitesimal probe defining the linear response around the unperturbed NESS.
 Without losing generality, here $\lambda$ can represent $b_{ij}$, $f_{ij}$, $\zeta$, or $\xi$.

 To characterize the system's response, let us focus on state-current observables in the following form:

 where $\rmd \tau_i(\tau)$ is the increment of dwelling time on the state $i$ accumulated in the infinitesimal time window $[\tau, \tau + \rmd \tau]$, and $\rmd n_{ij}(\tau)$ is the number of transitions in the same time window.
 Here, $h_{ij} = -h_{ji}$ are antisymmetric coefficients to capture edge-wise net currents.
 If $g_i = 0$ for all $i$, the observable $Q$ represents current type observables; while it represents state observables when $h_{ij} = 0$ for all $(i, j)$ pairs.
 In this Letter, we focus on its rate $\dot{Q} \equiv \rmd Q / \rmd t$.
 The fluctuation of $\dot{Q}(t)$ can be quantified by its spectral density function, defined as the Fourier transform of the autocorrelation function: